galexrt/k8s-vagrant-multi-node/README.md

 test-bats                      Run bats tests token                          Generate a kubeadm join token, if needed (token file is `DIRECTORY_OF_MAKEFILE/.vagrant/KUBETOKEN`). up                             Start Kubernetes Vagrant multi-node cluster.
-Creates, starts and bootsup the master and node VMs. vagrant-reload-master          Run vagrant reload for master VM. vagrant-reload-node-%          Run `vagrant reload` for specific node  VM. vagrant-reload-nodes           Run `vagrant reload` for all node VMs.
+Creates, starts and bootsup the master and node VMs. vagrant-plugins                Checks that vagrant-reload plugin is installed when needed for BOX_OS=fedora, or try to install it vagrant-reload-master          Run vagrant reload for master VM. vagrant-reload-node-%          Run `vagrant reload` for specific node  VM. vagrant-reload-nodes           Run `vagrant reload` for all node VMs.